cefet-rj-dal/harbinger/anomalies/hanr_fft_amoc.md

+FFT AMOC regression anomaly detection: FFT-based high-pass filtering with an automatic cutoff selected via AMOC on the power spectrum.
+Low frequencies below the AMOC changepoint are removed; anomalies are flagged from residual magnitudes and thresholded using `harutils()`.

 This variant combines FFT high-pass filtering with a cutoff selected by AMOC (single change in the spectrum).
 We will:

 - Load and visualize a simple anomaly dataset